 Follow me on Twitter...

-- Useful stuff from the archive: Cut stress by allowing time to get things done http://t.co/qZmXw0L4Sg about 8 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite
+- Useful stuff from the archive: Thinking time will help a lot, I promise http://t.co/M12sf1G0Wn about 8 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite

-- Useful stuff from the archive: A classic case of shifting priorities http://t.co/1zDGxWY90g about 17 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite
+- Useful stuff from the archive: an internet company wants me to write to them - on paper - how backwards is that? http://t.co/qyaaj6cPsf about 15 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite

-- Useful stuff from the archive: A time-effective way of creating products http://t.co/7Zq2cY9bBC about 23 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite
+- Useful stuff from the archive: How to recognise potentially good business ideas http://t.co/nmezBps4b2 about 23 hours ago from Evergreen Post Tweeter ReplyRetweetFavorite